Tariffs and Their Impact on International Shipping

 FAQ

-The following will be billed to the shipper or consignee depending on the shipment’s bill term:
+Shipments will be subject to formal entry or informal entry depending on various circumstances.
+The following will be billed to the shipper or consignee depending on the shipment’s billing terms:

 - Merchandise Processing Fee (MPF)